-New accounting guidance required the Company to change the measurement date of its pension and postretirement benefit plans in 2008.
+A change in accounting guidance required the Company to change the measurement date of its pension and postretirement benefit plans in 2008.
 The Company changed its measurement date for pension plans from November 30 to the Company's year-end.
 The Company changed its measurement date for postretirement benefits from September 30 to the Company's year-end.
-See Note 17 to the consolidated financial statements for additional information on the effects of adopting the new accounting guidance in 2008.